amitran4812/MoS2-Photodiode/README.md

 ## Acknowledgements
-Highly thankful to the [Dr. Sayan Dey](https://www.linkedin.com/in/sayandey/), Assistant Professor, SECS, IIT Bhuabaneswar for providing opportunity to perform the project under his supervision.
+Highly thankful to the [Dr. Sayan Dey](https://www.linkedin.com/in/sayandey/), SECS, IIT Bhuabaneswar for providing opportunity to perform the project under his supervision.
 Also thankful to [Sukanya Mahalik](https://www.linkedin.com/in/sukanya-mahalik) for providing support and assistance for the completion of the project.